T-chm/EPIC/README.md

 ## How It Works

-EPIC leverages the OpenAI GPT-4o model with specialized training in biochemistry and QDB assay design.
+EPIC leverages the OpenAI GPT-4o model with specialized training in molecular biology and nucleic acid diagnostics.
 The system includes:

-1. A specialized prompt engineering for QDB assay design
+1. Specialized prompt engineering for both QDB and PCR assay design
 2. Integration with BioPython for sequence analysis and thermodynamic calculations
-3. MAFFT integration for multiple sequence alignment
+3. MAFFT integration for multiple sequence alignment of variant sequences
-4. Interactive code execution for real-time testing
+4. Interactive code execution for real-time testing and visualization
-5. Built-in primer design using primer3-py
+5. Built-in primer design using primer3-py for optimized PCR primer generation
+6. Step-by-step assay optimization guidance based on best practices

 ## License